EmmyEriksson92/dogRegister/README.md

 # dogRegister

 This project was part of an assignment in the course: Programmering 1.
-The course was part of the program Data-och systemvetenskapligt kandidatprogram on Stockholm University.
+The course was part of the program Data-och systemvetenskapligt kandidatprogram at Stockholm University.

 **About this program:**